slclei/slclei.github.io/README.md

 Starting from Aug 7th, 2020, after reunion with familiy, this website will be used to record my steps in CS.
 I have tried several projects in github previous to test whether I am good at coding or not.
 After 1 year's study, I believe I like coding and plan to go further.

+## CUSP database
+This is a [database system](https://github.com/slclei/CUSP_DataBase) for a research group in University of Utah.

 ## Database

 Starting from [Build A simple Database with C](https://cstack.github.io/db_tutorial/), by C. No changes from [my version](https://github.com/slclei/simple-database), but with my understanding in readme.